hyperlab/TiMixpanel/README.md

-# Mixpanel iOS Module
+# Mixpanel Module for Titanium Mobile

-Mixpanel module for Titanium Mobile.
-This module currently only exposes a subset of the full Mixpanel API.

 See the respective platform directory for more info.